diptisarkar/ui-nation/README.md

 🌐   HTML | CSS | JavaScript

 🌱 What I did in this project
-  ▪︎ Login/Sign-up pages
+  : Login/Sign-up pages
-  ▪︎ Home page,
+  ▪︎ Home page
-  ▪︎ About page,
+  ▪︎ About page
-  ▪︎ Services page,
+  ▪︎ Services page
-  ▪︎ Contact,
+  ▪︎ Contact
   ▪︎ Downloads

 🔧 Some functionalities on the project
-  ▪︎ The responsive design
+  : The responsive design
   ▪︎ Using your current scroll position, a smooth scroll effect emphasises the navbar menu

 👀 Visit :